okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 Every step-up transaction starts with user accessing an application.
 If step-up authentication is required, Okta redirects the user to the custom login page with state token as a request parameter.

-For example, if the custom login page is set as **https://login.example.com** then Okta will redirect to **https://login.example.com?stateToken=**00BClWr4T-mnIqPV8dHkOQlwEIXxB4LLSfBVt7BxsM.
+For example, if the custom sign-in page is set as **https://login.example.com**, then Okta will redirect to **https://login.example.com?stateToken=**00BClWr4T-mnIqPV8dHkOQlwEIXxB4LLSfBVt7BxsM.
 To determine the next step, check the [state of the transaction](#get-transaction-state).

 * [Step-up Authentication without Okta session](#step-up-authentication-without-okta-session)
 * [Step-up Authentication with Okta session](#step-up-authentication-with-okta-session)